-37. Proposed elements for revision of the strategic goals:

-- For the EU countries, "ecological status" refers to the Water Framework Directive with a determined 5 category classification of water bodies based on specific elements to be measured.
-It may therefore be of interest to replace "ecological status" by "good environmental status" (in coherence with GES) or "ecological functions and services in good state". - The strategic goals could be expressed in a clearer and more direct way and the objective of attaining and maintaining GES could be more clearly formulated. - Climate change mitigation could be present in the objectives. - The term "allow recovery" could be replaced by "enhance environmental conditions allowing natural recovery" to include passive or active ecosystem restoration actions.
+- 25. Proposed elements for revision of the strategic goals: - For the EU countries, "ecological status" refers to the Water Framework Directive with a determined 5 category classification of water bodies based on specific elements to be measured.
+It may therefore be of interest to replace "ecological status" by "good environmental status" (in coherence with GES) or "ecological functions and services in good state".

+- The strategic goals could be expressed in a clearer and more direct way and the objective of attaining and maintaining GES could be more clearly formulated. - Climate change mitigation could be present in the objectives. - The term "allow recovery" could be replaced by "enhance environmental conditions allowing natural recovery" to include passive or active ecosystem restoration actions.

 III.
-Identification of important ecosystem properties and Regional assessment of ecological status and pressures Sub-regional National
+Identification of important ecosystem properties and assessment of ecological status and pressures Regional

+Sub-regional

+National

-38. In Decision IG.
+- In Decision IG.
 20/4, this step was further defined as "undertaking an initial assessment to determine priority issues, information availability as well as gaps that need to be filled".
 At regional and sub-regional level this step has been achieved and regularly updated by documents prepared by the Secretariat and UNEP/MAPs components with the support of EcAp Coordination Group, CORMONs and thematic Focal Points and the contribution of the Contracting Parties and other contributors.
-The following documents have contributed to complete this third step of the EcAp Roadmap:

-- Although it was not directly prepared to answer EcAp requests, The Mediterranean SeaBiodiversity: state of the ecosystems, pressures, impacts and future priorities (2010) prepared by UNEP/MAP-SPA/RAC presents in a clear way the status of important ecosystems and the main pressures and impacts at the Mediterranean level. - The UNEP/MAP-RAC/SPA document Fisheries conservation and vulnerable ecosystems in the Mediterranean open seas, including the deep seas (2010) presents vulnerable ecosystems and habitats in relation with fishing impacts on sensitive deep-sea habitats and essential fish habitats. - The UNEP/MAP Regional Activity Center Plan Bleu published, in 2010, a first attempt to assess benefits rendered by marine ecosystems in the Mediterranean in economic terms, The economic value of sustainable benefits rendered by the Mediterranean marine ecosystems.
-This initial evaluation revealed the need for further studies as a result of gaps observed in relevant data for the basin as a whole, but also in terms of backup from additional studies, which would allow the micro-economic processes to be better reflected.
+The following documents have contributed to complete this third step of the EcAp Roadmap: - Although it was not directly prepared to answer EcAp requests, The Mediterranean Sea Biodiversity: state of the ecosystems, pressures, impacts and future priorities (2010)1 prepared by UNEP/MAP-SPA/RAC presents in a clear way the status of important ecosystems and the main pressures and impacts at the Mediterranean level. - The UNEP/MAP-RAC/SPA document Fisheries conservation and vulnerable ecosystems in the Mediterranean open seas, including the deep seas (2010)2 presents vulnerable ecosystems and habitats in relation with fishing impacts on sensitive deep-sea habitats and essential fish habitats. - The UNEP/MAP Regional Activity Center Plan Bleu published, in 2010, a first attempt to assess benefits rendered by marine ecosystems in the Mediterranean in economic terms, The economic value of sustainable benefits rendered by the Mediterranean marine ecosystems3.
+This initial evaluation revealed the need for further studies as a result of gaps observed in relevant data for the basin as a whole, but also in terms of backup from additional studies, which would allow the micro-economic processes to be better reflected. - Specifically prepared to answer step 3 of the EcAp Roadmap, The Initial Integrated Assessment of the Mediterranean Sea and Coastal Areas was finalized in 2011.
+The summery for decision makers was endorsed by COP 17 with Decision IG.
+20/4.
+This document collates available knowledge and information on the nature of major ecosystems in the Mediterranean, as well as drivers and pressures that affect the state of the marine environment and ecosystems at regional and sub-regional level.
+The goal was to define the major basin-wide priority issues to be addressed by the EcAp Roadmap and determine where gaps existed so as to provide an adequate foundation for effective and efficient ecosystem-based management going forward.

-&lt;sup>2 UNEP-MAP RAC/SPA (2010).
+1 UNEP-MAP RAC/SPA (2010).
 The Mediterranean Sea Biodiversity: state of the ecosystems, pressures, impacts and future priorities.
 By Bazairi, H., Ben Haj, S., Boero, F., Cebrian, D., De Juan, S., Limam, A., Lleonart, J., Torchia, G., and Rais, C., Ed.
 RAC/SPA, Tunis; 100 pages.

-&lt;sup>3 UNEP-MAP RAC/SPA (2010).
+2 UNEP-MAP RAC/SPA (2010).
 Fisheries conservation and vulnerable ecosystems in the Mediterranean open seas, including the deep seas.
 By de Juan, S. and Lleonart, J. Ed.
 RAC/SPA, Tunis: 103 pages.